-I can count on one hand the people of color I had meaningful interactions with in my formative years.
-I had little opportunity to experience diversity of race, culture, or religion until I attended public high school.
+I can count on one hand the people of color I had meaningful interactions within my formative years.
+I had little opportunity to experience the diversity of race, culture, or religion until I attended public high school.
 Even then, racial divisions separated students so much that I remember being warned never to date a “black boy” and that the white students should boycott the annual Black History assembly, among countless other racially charged sentiments that were (and sometimes still are) commonplace.

 I can guarantee that I dismissed others’ lived experiences and ignored the plight of minorities because it wasn’t my experience and therefore was not my concern.
 I’ve always tried to do the right thing, but I’m ashamed that I didn’t always speak out when someone made a racist joke or comment at a party or family function.

-As I became a more educated, with a more nuanced understanding of history and racism, my worldview began to change.
+As I became more educated, with a more nuanced understanding of history and racism, my worldview began to change.
 I also became more confident and brave enough to speak out more forcefully when I witnessed discrimination in my daily interactions.

 It wasn’t until I began teaching, though, reading essays from a diverse range of students and speaking with very smart and thoughtful colleagues, that my perspective truly began to shift.
 These students share their lived experiences and allow me to see the world through their eyes, if only for a few pages.
 Curious, I am always looking for more insight and more cultural and historical context to help me understand, to allow me to develop empathy.